MistyCommunity/Documentation/src/content/misty-ii/robot/get-started.md

 # {{title}}

 Welcome to the Misty II Getting Started guide!
-This document provides a set of activities meant to familiarize new Misty developers with the robot, her SDK, and her web-based developer tools.
+This document provides a set of activities to familiarize developers with Misty II, her SDK, and her web-based developer tools.

 Follow this guide to learn: